The 2018 outburst of MAXI J1820+070 as seen by Insight-HXMT: Discussion

 The fitting with Model 3 shows that the disk is highly truncated in the hard state, which is consistent with \cite{Zdziarski2022,Prabhakar2022}.
-In the soft state, while the fitting with Model 2 (where \texttt{diskbb} is the thermal component) indicates that the inner disk radius is near the ISCO (see Fig.~\ref{diskbb}), the fitting with Model 3 (where \texttt{nkbb} is the thermal component) reveals that the inner disk radius is about 10 $R_{\mathrm{ISCO}}$ (Fig.~\ref{nkbb_fig}).
+In the soft state, while the fitting with Model 2 (where \texttt{diskbb} is the thermal component) indicates that the inner disk radius is near the ISCO, the fitting with Model 3 (where \texttt{nkbb} is the thermal component) reveals that the inner disk radius is about 10 $R_{\mathrm{ISCO}}$ (see Fig.~\ref{superfigure}).

 In an attempt to find a consistency between these two models, we first try to replace \texttt{relxillCp} with \texttt{relxillNS} in the soft state.
 The incident spectrum of \texttt{relxillNS} is a blackbody component of temperature $kT\mathrm{_{bb}}$, which may describe the returning radiation of the thermal spectrum of the disk and generate the reflection spectrum in the soft state (when the corona is probably small).
 However, we find that the fitting results are generally very similar to the previous results with \texttt{relxillCp}.
 We also use the element abundances of \cite{Wilms_tbabs} and the result is still consistent.
 Moreover, we try to link the inner disk radius in \texttt{relxillCp} and in the \texttt{diskbb} normalization factor using the formula $norm_{\mathrm{diskbb}}=(R_{\mathrm{in}}/D_{10})^2\cos{i}$ in Model 2, or thaw the link between $R_{\mathrm{in}}$ in \texttt{nkbb} and \texttt{relxillCp} in Model 3, but $R_{\mathrm{in}}$ is still close to the ISCO in the soft state in Model 2 and is about 10 $R_{\mathrm{ISCO}}$ in Model 3.
 We thus conclude that the choice to link or not $R_{\mathrm{in}}$ between different components in different models cannot be the main cause of the difference in measuring $R_{\mathrm{in}}$.
-We also check if the results change by changing the values of some frozen parameters.
-A different mass of the black hole ($10M_{\odot}$ and $15M_{\odot}$) doesn't have great influence on $R_{\mathrm{in}}$.
-However, we find that if the inclination angle is set to be around $32^{\circ}$ \citep[which is the disk inclination measured in][]{low_inclination}, the hardening factor is 1.6 and the disk electron density is $10^{20}\,\mathrm{cm^{-3}}$, the inner disk radius will be close to the ISCO in the soft state, which makes the results given by Model 2 and Model 3 consistent.
-The fitting of data in the whole outburst under this parameter setting is in Fig. \ref{nkbb_lowr} (Model~3$^\star$).
-We can see that in the soft state, the inner disk radius is close to the ISCO at the beginning, and grows slightly to about $2\,R_{\mathrm{ISCO}}$ at the end of the soft state.